Scan time: 2-3 minutes / Read time: 3-5 minutes

 Hello rebel ideapreneurs 🦸♂️🦸♀️

-Hazel writes a Sunday newsletter about home baking — cookies, cakes, breads, the works.
+Hazel writes a Sunday newsletter about home baking — cookies, cakes, breads.

-It started as a way to share what she baked each weekend with friends.
+It started as a way to share her weekend bakes with friends.

-Her readers want exactly that — a guide, not just an endless list of recipes.
+And her readers?
+They want exactly that — a guide, not an endless list of recipes.

 ⛳️ Problem:

-Each issue tries to reach every home baker at every skill level.
+Each issue tries to reach every baker at every skill level.

-Four months in, her open rate sits at 17% and new signups have stalled.
+Four months in, her open rate sits at 17%.
+New signups have stalled.
+Ouch.

-Her question: which exact reader inside "home baking" should she be writing for?
+Her question: which exact reader inside "home baking" should she write for?

 🔥 The recipe